feldera/feldera/docs/contributors/compiler.md

      `CREATE VIEW V AS SELECT T.COL1 FROM T`

 -O:  sets the optimization level.
-Note that some programs may not
-     compile at optimization level 0, since that level inhibits all front-end (Calcite) optimizations, and some Calcite optimizations are required to eliminate constructs that are not supported by the back-end.
+A higher values implies more optimizations.

 -d:  Sets the lexical rules used.
 SQL dialects differ in rules for
      allowed identifiers, quoting identifiers, conversions to